Chinese Medicine Meridian Resources

 How to Build Yin (and why it’s so important!)
 According to Traditional Chinese Medicine

-The holistic philosophy of Traditional Chinese Medicine teaches that we each need a balance of yin and yang for overall health and wellbeing.
+The holistic philosophy of Traditional Chinese Medicine teaches that we each need a balance of yin and yang for overall health and well-being.
 In the body and mind, yin is easily depleted by overwork, stress, and other factors.
-Similar to Ojas in Ayurvedic medicine, yin is closely related to growth, ...
+Similar to Ojas in Ayurvedic medicine, yin is closely associated with growth ...

 Read More